 Kanatal is a small hamlet in Uttarakhand, located near Dehradun and Tehri Dam.
 It is another one of those low key destinations meant for relaxation.
 There aren’t many touristy attractions here, except visiting the Surkhanda Devi Temple and going on an excursion into nearby forest areas.
 However, if snow is what you are looking for, then December to March is a good time to visit Kanatal.
 There are some well known resorts in Kanatal where you can book your next winter holiday.

-Auli is a well-known ski destination of Himachal Pradesh.
+Auli is a well-known ski destination of Uttarakhand.
 Snowfall is witnessed from November to February in Auli.
 During these months, various ski festivals and even the National Ski Championships are held here.
 Because of its popularity, Auli has a well-established ski infrastructure in place, and there are Alpine Cottages and resorts that offer a comfortable stay.
 Whether you are an avid skier, want to learn skiing (training courses are offered in Auli), or want to simply enjoy the snow-capped Garhwal peaks, Auli offers you all of those options.

 Perhaps the most remote of all destinations mentioned here, Arunachal Pradesh is a challenging place to visit.
 There is simply very little infrastructure in place to really travel freely across the state.
 But there are increasing number of tourists across India who do make trips to Arunachal, and one place they all visit is the Sela Pass.
 This scenic high altitude mountain pass (13700 feet) connects Tawang to the rest of India.
 One can witness snow at Sela Pass from November to May.
 As of 2016, you need an inner line permit to visit Arunachal Pradesh, so make sure to get it in advance.